 After completing this chapter, you will be able to:

-- Define version control and explain why is useful in a scientific workflow.
+- Explain why version control is useful in a scientific workflow.

 - Implement version control using git.